Sorry, you need to enable JavaScript to visit this website.

 • Youth centers:

-Youth centers offer an alternative to youth in BiH that faces a number of challenges such as high national unemployment (60%); extracurricular time that young people mostly spend with little or no money on the street which makes them vulnerable to passivity, depression, drug abuse, unprotected sex and participation in criminal activities; traditional theoretical education offered by schools in BiH generally does not meet the needs of the modern labour market; devoting little or no time to issues faced by youth in BiH such as: peer violence, internal interpersonal relationships, sexual and reproductive health, etc. through formal education.
+Youth centers offer an alternative to youth in Bosnia and Herzegovina that faces a number of challenges such as high national unemployment (60%); extracurricular time that young people mostly spend with little or no money on the street which makes them vulnerable to passivity, depression, drug abuse, unprotected sex and participation in criminal activities; traditional theoretical education offered by schools in Bosnia and Herzegovina generally does not meet the needs of the modern labor market; devoting little or no time to issues faced by youth in Bosnia and Herzegovina such as: peer violence, internal interpersonal relationships, sexual and reproductive health, etc. through formal education.

-In order to ensure quality and institutionally recognized daily work with youth, youth centres through its work actively advocate for the standardization of the work of youth centres in BiH.
+In order to ensure quality and institutionally recognized daily work with youth, youth centers through its work actively advocate for the standardization of the work of youth centers in Bosnia and Herzegovina.
 The existence of standards will ensure the development of quality services of existing youth centers; improvement of program activities, technical, personnel and ethical standards; regulating the status of youth centers when applying for competitions of both domestic and international funds; and finally, increasing youth participation in society.

 • Youth clubs: